Sony Removes Glitchy ‘Cyberpunk 2077’ From PlayStation Store, Will Offer Full Refunds

 The highly anticipated action role-playing game, starring Keanu Reeves, was created by developer CD Projekt Red and released Dec.
 10 — after two previous postponements.
 The company cited the challenges of racing to meet the previous deadline while getting “Cyberpunk 2077” ready for the next-generation PlayStation 5 and Xbox Series X platforms in addition to existing consoles.

-Problems with “Cyberpunk 2077” have included chronic crashes, laggy performance and visual errors, particularly on PS4 and Xbox One.
+Problems with “Cyberpunk 2077,” which carries a $250 list price, have included chronic crashes, laggy performance and visual errors, particularly on PS4 and Xbox One.

 In a statement Thursday on Twitter, Sony Interactive Entertainment said, “SIE strives to ensure a high level of customer satisfaction, and we will begin to offer a full refund for all gamers who have purchased Cyberpunk 2077 via PlayStation Store and want a refund.”
 On its website, the company said, “SIE will also be removing ‘Cyberpunk 2077’ from PlayStation Store until further notice.”